Skip to main content

 6. Colors and Charts 101

-Tableau excels at showing data beautifully and artfully.
-The following are popular examples of using colors and charts in reports and dashboards.
+The following are examples of using colors and charts in reports and dashboards.

 Grid Report: Gradient Colors

-To contrast or highlight large and small values, drag the desired measure to the Colors shelf.
+To contrast or highlight large and small values, drag the desired measure to the Colors icon.
 See the following example:

-• Drag Sales from the Data panel onto the Color shelf.
+• Drag Sales from the Data panel onto the Color icon.

-• Scroll the values to see the colors based on Sales amount.
+• See how the colors change based on Sales amount.

-• Hover over Sales and click the Sort icon to see the top to bottom color fading.
+• Hover over the Sales column header and click the Sort icon to sort highest to lowest.

 Grid Report: Stepped Colors